niklaslind/demo-azure-docker/README.md

-# demo-azure-docker : Step by Step init Azure and deploy containers to test and prod
+# Step by Step init Azure and deploy containers to test and prod

 ## Prepare